xcube-dev/xcube-viewer/docs/features.md

 	</tbody>
 </table>

-## Navigate Dimensions with a Player
+## Navigate through Dimensions with a Player

 ### +/- 1 Step